wp-plugins/eshop/readme.txt

 When WordpressMU utilises WP2.5, then hopefully yes.

+= Upgrading to 2.8.0 (and above) from earlier versions =

+You need to deactivate, and then reactivate the plugin.
+Product data won't be lost, but will be un-usable unless you do this.

-= I'm upgrading from an earlier version of eShop =
+= Upgrading from eShop 2.5 and below =

 For versions prior to eShop 2.5 follow these steps: